 This scholarship recognizes the two students with the highest academic standing entering into second, third and fourth year of the Doctor of Dental Surgery program.

 Eligibility: Available to current students in the Doctor of Dental Surgery program at Dalhousie.
-Application Type: Contact the Faculty for more information

 Dr. Norm Levine Undergraduate Dental Student Award (sponsored by the Cdn Academy of Pediatric Dentistry)